Frequently Asked Questions

 A: Yes!
 A Doula can help you manage early labour, prior to an epidural, by providing physical comfort measures and coping techniques, as well as emotional support.
 Doulas can also help in coping with any remaining discomfort, should the epidural provide incomplete pain relief.
 If there is a reason it cannot be administered, a Doula can help you cope with active labour.

 Q: Can a Doula Help if I have a C-Section?:

-A Doula can provide support and information prior, during, and after your c-section.
-A Doula can also greatly help a person who’s recovering from a c-section with postpartum support as well as advice on best positions for breastfeeding to avoid discomfort.
+A Doula can provide support and information prior, (sometimes) during, and after your c-section.
+A Doula can also greatly help a person who is recovering from a c-section with postpartum support as well as advice on best positions for breastfeeding to avoid discomfort.

 Q: My Partner is Very Supportive; Can a Doula Still Help Me?:

 A: For sure!
 They can suggest ways partners can be comfortably and effectively supportive.
 They can offer advice on pressure points, positioning and support postures your partner can provide.
 Often times during strong contractions and surges in labour, you might want to lean on your partner, to have your partner hold you, while your Doula continues to use comfort measures such as lower back pressure or acupressure points.
 For long labours, the presence of a Doula will allow your partner to rest or eat, providing you with continuous and uninterrupted support the entire birth.

 Q: I've Given Birth Before.
 Can I Still Benefit from Doula Support?: